lix2ng/c3bt/README.md

 bit value of key at the position indicated by the node's "cbit".
 If it's 0, follow the left child, otherwise follow the right.
 If the child is a cell pointer, continue the search from node 0 in the child cell.
-If the child is an user object pointer, return the pointer and the search is done.
+If the child is an user object pointer, get the pointer and the search is done.

 However as a Patricia Trie, C3BT doesn't store the key in the tree, so a full key comparison is necessary to confirm the found object is indeed a match.